-In Taiwanese restaurants, they do not accept tips.
+- Taiwanese restaurants do not accept tips.
 They’ll chase after you if you give them extra money.
 The reason for this is because they either have the customer get their own utensils and drinks or they already include a service fee in the bill.

 If you’re not sure what to do, observe and follow the other customers.
 Otherwise, feel free to make mistakes and get a learning experience out of it!

-In Taiwan, and many Asian countries, family-style meals are everywhere and you’ll commonly see people sharing multiple dishes at restaurants.
-This may be different because Americans tend to order for themselves at restaurants, rather than sharing with each other.
+- Family-style meals are common in Taiwan and many Asian countries.
+Expect to see people sharing multiple dishes at restaurants.
+This may be different because Americans tend to order for themselves rather than sharing with each other.

 If you try family style meals, you will have the opportunity to sample many kinds of dishes!